-Check out our Video
+Check out our video

 Kayenta Art Village

 We started by driving to the outskirts of St. George to the Kayenta Art Village.
-It was fun to see the southwestern style houses and landscape at the edge of town.
+It was fun to see the southwestern-style houses and landscape at the edge of town.
 This area is known for some beautiful upscale communities.
 This area offers a beautiful place to live with red rock views on one side and views of the city of St. George on the other.

-The art village features several types of studios and galleries, as well as, shops with an abundance of photography, pottery, jewelry, gifts, etc. There is also a cafe, outdoor plant garden, yoga studio, art classrooms and probably so much more that we didn’t even get to see.
+The art village features several types of studios and galleries, as well as, shops with an abundance of photography, pottery, jewelry, gifts, etc. There is also a cafe, outdoor plant garden, yoga studio, art classrooms, and probably so much more that we didn’t even get to see.
 You are not permitted to take pictures inside the buildings so that is why we only have a few pictures from outside.
 We met some of the owners of the shops and they were super friendly and shared with us a lot about the artists and the art (in various forms) within their studios/shops.

-Historic Downtown St. George, Utah
+Historic downtown St. George, Utah

-First, we had an early dinner at Riggatti’s Wood Fired Pizza.
-This location is quite small, but does offer some seating.
+First, we had an early dinner at Riggatti’s Wood-Fired Pizza.
+This location is quite small but does offer some seating.
 The door was pretty busy while we ate our pizza with takeout orders.
 There is another larger location in nearby Hurricane.

 Our pizza was really delicious and we ate way too much!
-I’ve been loving wood fired pizza lately and this was top notch.
-I like the balance of thick crust, sauce and toppings.
+I’ve been loving wood-fired pizza lately and this was top-notch.
+I like the balance of thick crust, sauce, and toppings.

-Next we headed to the splash pad and park.
+Next, we headed to the splash pad and park.
 This area was so pretty and peaceful!
 We were there on a weeknight around dinner time and there really weren’t many people around.
-The park consists of picnic tables, sculptures, the splash pad, a carousel, etc. It’s a really nice place to relax, take a stroll and enjoy the park right in the middle of the historic town.
+The park consists of picnic tables, sculptures, a splash pad, a carousel, etc. It’s a really nice place to relax, take a stroll and enjoy the park right in the middle of the historic town.

 Judd’s General Store

 We intended on having dessert at Judd’s General Store, but they were already closed.
 Judd’s is an old fashioned ice-cream and candy shop.
 They also serve these enormous breadsticks and soup.
-We did end up making it there another night for ice-cream.
+We did end up making it there another night for ice cream.
 We saw the breadsticks and they were huge and looked really yummy.
 Next time we are in the area, I’m going to make sure we stop in for lunch.

 Originally built to house advanced education, this building has gone through a number of changes over the years.
 You can read more about its history here: Utah Historical Markers: Dixie Academy